-Why can’t you replicate your Google AdWords campaign on Bing’s ads platform?
+Why can’t you replicate your Google Ads campaign on Bing’s ads platform?

 By Maureen McCabe

 I decided to give Bing PPC Ads a shot.
-Bing even has a convenient option to import campaigns directly from Google AdWords!
-I chose two of my best-performing ads from my AdWords campaign and uploaded them to the Bing platform, using the exact same text, keywords and targeting.
+Bing even has a convenient option to import campaigns directly from Google Ads!
+I chose two of my best-performing ads from my Ads campaign and uploaded them to the Bing platform, using the exact same text, keywords and targeting.
 I was really hoping that these would perform well, given their success on Google.